datamindedbe/academy-capstone/README.md

 When everything's tied together and functional, you can proceed to the next task.

-## Task 2: Build dashboards through SQL queries on Snowsight
-With the transformed weather data available on Snowflake, login on Snowflake and navigate to Snowsight.
-The team wants you to perform a couple analysis through SQL and build an insightful graph for each of them:
-1) Show the monthly maximum values of each air quality metric
-2) [Optional] Compare the daily max of each metric to its 7-day historic maximum.
-You will require window functions

-## Task 3: Run your PySpark application on the cloud
+## Task 2: Run your PySpark application on the cloud
 As a data engineer, you might run your application locally during develoment (as you have done during the first task) but you should always run your applications on a stable, scalable environment with scheduling in place and ideally deployed through CICD.